wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

  PASS   56ms Ad-Hoc Test.
 EQ - Expected "1" and got "1"
 ```

 This shows the latest test result summary with test results details.
-A detail level of 30 shows summary and detailed test results for a Test Runner.
+A detail level of 30 shows summary and detailed test results for a test runner package.
 In this case, the summary is the same and the detailed results of the EQ assertion are shown.
 These detail levels are explained in the [Reference Page](../Reference.md).

 The detailed results shown are the same as the ad-hoc result, with a "56ms" added.
-The detailed results from the Test Runner includes the elapsed time between assertions, or elapsed time from Test Runner startup to the first assertion.
+The detailed results from the test runner package includes the elapsed time between assertions, or elapsed time from test runner package startup to the first assertion.

 ## Test Cases

 For wtPLSQL, a test case is a collection of assertions.
 Assertion results can be grouped by test case.
-There can be zero or more test cases in a Test Runner.
+There can be zero or more test cases in a test runner package.

 Run this: